p-ja/acme-fitness-store/lab-guide/Lab 1: Deploy and build Application.md

     cp ./scripts/setup-env-variables-template.sh ./scripts/setup-env-variables.sh
     ```

-1. Open `./scripts/setup-env-variables.sh` and running the following command :
+1. To open the `./scripts/setup-env-variables.sh` file, run the following command :

    ```shell
    cd azure
    vim setup-env-variables.sh
    ```

-1. Update the following variables in the setup-env-variables.sh file by running the following commands :
+1. Update the following variables in the setup-env-variables.sh file by replacing the following values :

    ```shell
    export SUBSCRIPTION=subscription-id                 # replace it with your subscription-id